Who Shall Inherit the Earth?

 Nature... never... fails.

 Plants will take over?
-It's the Most Probably Outcome
+It's the Most Probable Outcome

 Plants taking over the world?
 It's not as far fetch as it seems.
 For thousands of years, foliage covered what remained of ancient civilizations.
 New evidence suggest that some of the thickest and most dense parts of the Amazon Jungle had gobbled up abandoned villages, settlements and farms once used by the indigenous people.